Mr Tim Van Kroonenburg

 Stephen has a background in both business and education.
 Having come from 15 years working in the corporate world, Stephen qualified as a maths teacher and has since worked in Newton Abbot and Exeter.
 More recently Stephen became the CEO of the South West Institute of Technology responsible for higher technical education across Devon, Cornwall and Somerset.
 He also holds a Fellowship in Technical Teaching from the Royal Commission.
 Stephen has two children attending St Josephs and has been involved with the governance of the school since 2015.

 Ms Amanda Gibbs

-Amanda has two children attending St Josephs and has become involved with the governance since November 2020.
+Amanda has a child attending St Josephs and has become involved with the governance since November 2020.

 Her background is in Psychology and Youth Work and has worked in a variety of settings.

 She is currently working in a small, local independent business and would like to spend some of her free time supporting the school and its families

 For many years Andrew has tutored people with long term health conditions, helping them manage their long-term conditions, on courses across Devon.
 He has also worked with carers of people with chronic health conditions on courses designed to help them perform their caring role to the best of their ability.